Hynexly

 • cash flow statement: check whether accounting profit is actually turning into operating cash

 In practice, the cash flow statement often does the most work.
 A company can produce a clean narrative around adjusted earnings for a surprisingly long time, but it is much harder to fake persistent cash generation.
-That is why many experienced investors end up spending disproportionate time on cash flow, capital expenditures, stock-based compensation, and share count.
+That is why many experienced readers end up spending disproportionate time on cash flow, capital expenditures, stock-based compensation, and share count.

 The income statement tells you what the company earned.
 The cash flow statement helps show what the business actually converted into cash.
 The difference between those two is often where the most important questions live.